 - Cut paneer into cubes.

-- To store paneer, cover it with plastic foil and keep it into an airtight container.
+- To store the paneer, cover it with plastic foil and keep it in an airtight container.

 - Use full-fat milk as it yields a good quantity of paneer.